daleonpz/Research-Project/chapter2.md

 **Measuring angular displacement**
-In order to move the follower to a defined angular position, the CY-521 is used.
+In order to move the follower to a defined angular position, the CY-521 board is used.
 The CY-521 has an accelerometer and a gyroscope.
 The accelerometer works by measuring the components of gravity in the diferrent axis, taking the "earth" or gravity acceleration as reference.
 On the other hand, the gyroscope measures angular speed relative to itself or own rotation, using the inertial force called the Coriolis effect.